jdevfullstack-tutorials/gaming-productivity-specs/README.md

 Mac advantage is that it is based from
-UNIX, the original machine for software developers whereas Windows originated from MS-DOS without any trace of it from UNIX.
+UNIX, the original machine for software developers whereas Windows originated from MS-DOS that was not a UNIX-based OS.

 So, Mac is most of the time the preferred machine for developers.
 Plus, those